United States Army Medical Corps: Origins

 Both the Army Medical Department and the Medical Corps trace their origins to 27 July 1775, when the Continental Congress established the first Army Hospital to be headed by a "Director General and Chief Physician".
-The language of the Congressional resolution spoke of “an Hospital” which in those days meant a hospital system or medical department.
+The language of the Congressional resolution spoke of "an Hospital" which in those days meant a hospital system or medical department.
 Among the accomplishments of Army surgeons during the years of the Revolution was completion (in 1778, at Lititz, Pennsylvania) of the first pharmacopoeia printed in America.
 In 1789, the Department of the Hospital was disbanded and a system of "Regimental Surgeons" was established in its place.

 19th century

 During the period that followed (1789–1818) Congress provided for a medical organization for the Army only in time of war or emergency.
 For example, in 1812 Congress established the Medical Department of the Northern Army as a response to the need for medical support during operations in the War of 1812.
 In 1816, medical officers were given uniforms (but not military rank) for the first time.
 A permanent and continuous Medical Department was not established until 1818.
-That year a “Surgeon General” was appointed (Dr. Joseph Lovell, the first to hold that specific title) and since then a succession of Surgeons General and a permanent Corps organization in the Army Medical Department have followed.
+That year a "Surgeon General" was appointed (Joseph Lovell, the first to hold that specific title) and since then a succession of Surgeons General and a permanent Corps organization in the Army Medical Department have followed.
 Physicians assigned to the U.S. Army were finally accorded military rank in 1847, although the old Regimental Surgeon system of additional designations ("Assistant Surgeon", "Surgeon") was also retained until 1908.

 In 1862, Surgeon General William Alexander Hammond proposed establishment of an "Army Medical School" in which medical cadets and others seeking admission to the MC could receive such post-graduate instruction as would better fit them for military commissions.
-It was over 30 years, however, before Surgeon General George M. Sternberg would found (1893) the Army Medical School (AMS), the precursor institution to today’s Walter Reed Army Institute of Research.
+It was over 30 years, however, before Surgeon General George M. Sternberg would found (1893) the Army Medical School (AMS), the precursor institution to today's Walter Reed Army Institute of Research.